 Have you ever had Shishito Chile Peppers?
 I am a little embarrassed to say that I have never cooked with or even tasted Shishito Peppers until making this dish.
-I know they are all the rage these days, but for whatever reason they haven’t made it onto my plate.
+I know they are all the rage these days, but for whatever reason, they haven’t made it onto my plate.
 It’s probably because I’m not a huge fan of really spicy foods.
-Well, it turns out that these are super mild and even have a sweet flavor when cooked.
+Well, it turns out that these are super mild and even have a slightly sweet flavor when cooked.
 Supposedly, one in ten peppers can be hotter than the rest.

 Since I don’t love super spicy foods, I like to balance anything spicy with something a little sweet, and that’s why I paired them up with the sweet pork sausage and a creamy slightly spicy sauce.
 All the flavors and textures go great on a bed of rice.

 After trying them, I can definitely say that they are highly addictive and I will be picking more up next time I head to the store.
 One thing I can promise is that you will be craving more after trying them.

 A Green Shishito Chile pepper is a mild-flavored chile pepper originally from Japan.
 It is thin-walled and about the size of a finger.
 The peppers are usually harvested when they are green, but if they would turn red if left unpicked for longer.
 They are available all year but are at their best during the summer months.
 The heat level in Scoville units ranges from 100 and 1,000.

 Heat your cast iron skillet over high until it is smoking hot.
 Be sure to have your hood vent on so you don’t smoke up the kitchen.
 The smoking hot pan is really important because you want them to “blister,” but don’t want to cook them too much so they still have a crunch when you bite into them.
 3 to 5 minutes should do it.
 Also, cooking at such high heat also gives the peppers a slight smoky essence.
 First cook the peppers then the sausage separately so you can control the cook times of each.